giraycoskun/giraycoskun.com/docs/index.md

+---
+hide:
+  - navigation
+  - toc
+---
 # Giray Coskun

-I am a Computer Scientist/Software Engineer.
+I am a Computer Scientist/Software Engineer, living in Munich.
 And this is my personal website.
-I will probably write about random stuff here about my interests and hobbies.
+Here I write about my hobbies and trips.
+I am a CMAS 3* Scuba Diver and a hiking enthusiast.

 If interested here is my professional website: